“What is Wrong with My Child?”

 One reason it’s difficult to cope with a child’s behavioral and academic problems is that there is often more than a single diagnosis.

-“Fifty percent of the kids diagnosed with ADHD also have a learning, language, or motor skills disability,” says Larry Silver, M.D., clinical professor of psychiatry at Georgetown University Medical School in Washington, D.C., and the author of The Misunderstood Child: Understanding and Coping with Your Child’s Learning Disabilities.
-“Approximately the same percentage of these children have a comorbid disorder, such as anxiety, depression, obsessive-compulsive disorder, oppositional defiant disorder, conduct disorder, or a tic disorder.”
+“Fifty percent of the kids diagnosed with ADHD also have a learning, language, or motor skills disability,” says Larry Silver, M.D., clinical professor of psychiatry at Georgetown University Medical School in Washington, D.C., and the author of The Misunderstood Child: Understanding and Coping with Your Child’s Learning Disabilities (#CommissionsEarned).
+“Approximately the same percentage of these children have a comorbid disorder, such as anxiety, a mood disorder, obsessive-compulsive disorder, oppositional defiant disorder, conduct disorder, or a tic disorder.”

 Given how common multiple diagnoses are, it’s unrealistic to think that medicating a child will solve all his problems — at least not all of them at once.